Butternut Squash Mac and Cheese, a healthier version of macaroni and cheese is so creamy and delicious, no one will ever guess it’s also good for you!

 - When fork tender, transfer squash with a slotted spoon to a blender.

 - Add pasta to boiling water and cook according to package directions.
 When cooked, drain and put back into the pot.

-- Meanwhile, add ½ cup vegetable broth, onion powder, garlic powder, ½ teaspoon salt and pepper to the blender with the squash.
+- Meanwhile, add ½ cup vegetable broth, onion powder, garlic powder, 1 teaspoon salt and black pepper, to taste to the blender with the squash.
 Blend until smooth and creamy.

 - In a small bowl, combine breadcrumbs, Parmesan, ¼ teaspoon salt and pepper.
 Set aside.

 - Melt the butter in a medium sauce pot over medium heat.
 Add the shallots and sauté 2 minutes.
 Sprinkle the flour evenly over the shallots and cook another minute.